johnnywang1994/axios-mock-shim/README.md

 Required to set whether using mock-adapter. no default value.

+### snakifyData

+Whether snakify keys in params or data in request.

 ### beforeResponse

 You can specify what to do before getting the response, eg.